-Even though private insurers sell the Medigap plans, federal rules standardize the coverage.
-Insurers can offer up to 10 different plans, each labeled with a letter.
-(See table below for details.)
+Medigap insurers can offer up to 10 different plans, each labeled with a letter.
+See the table below for details.
 Plans with the same letter include the same benefits, even if different insurance companies offer them, but the premiums can vary widely.

-You can go to any doctor who accepts Medicare, and Medigap will fill in the gaps.
-Medigap does not cover prescription drugs.
-If you have traditional Medicare and want drug coverage, you’ll need to get a stand-alone Part D prescription drug policy.
+You can go to any doctor who accepts Medicare — Medigap will fill in the gaps.
+But Medigap doesn’t cover prescription drugs, so if you have traditional Medicare and want drug coverage, you’ll need to get a stand-alone Part D prescription drug policy.

-You can buy a Medigap policy anytime you have Medicare Parts A and B. This insurance doesn’t have an open-enrollment period during certain times of year, like Medicare Advantage and Part D plans.
+You can buy a Medigap policy anytime you have Medicare Part A and Part B. This insurance doesn’t have an open enrollment period during certain times of the year, like Medicare Advantage and Part D plans do.

-But insurers can reject you or charge more if you have preexisting conditions unless you buy a policy during certain times, such as within six months of enrolling in Medicare Part B if you’re 65 or older.
-Medigap insurers must also offer you a policy regardless of preexisting conditions in other situations, such as if you had been enrolled in a Medicare Advantage plan and you move outside of the plan’s service area.
+But Medigap insurers can reject you or charge more if you have preexisting conditions unless you buy a policy during certain times, such as within six months of enrolling in Medicare Part B if you’re 65 or older.
+Medigap insurers must also offer you a policy regardless of preexisting conditions in other situations, such as if you were enrolled in a Medicare Advantage plan but moved outside of the plan’s service area.

-Medicare Advantage, also known as Medicare Part C, is an all-in-one alternative to original Medicare.
-Private insurance companies offer Medicare Advantage plans that Medicare approves, and they bundle together Part A hospital coverage, Part B doctor and outpatient services, and usually Part D prescription drug coverage into one package.
+Medicare Advantage, also known as Medicare Part C, is an all-in-one, federally regulated alternative to original Medicare.
+Medicare must approve all private insurance companies that offer Medicare Advantage plans.
+These plans bundle Part A hospital coverage, Part B doctor and outpatient services, and often Part D prescription drug coverage into one package.

-The federal government requires Medicare Advantage plans to cover everything that Medicare Parts A and B cover, but they may have different deductibles and copayments.
-Most Medicare Advantage plans cover prescription drugs, too, and many also help pay for services original Medicare doesn’t cover, such as routine dental, hearing and vision care.
+What Medicare Advantage covers.
+The federal government requires Medicare Advantage plans to cover everything that Medicare Part A and Part B cover, but they may have different deductibles and copayments.
+Most Medicare Advantage plans include prescription drugs, too, and many help pay for services original Medicare doesn’t cover, such as routine dental, hearing and vision care.

-Unlike original Medicare, which covers any doctors and other providers who accept Medicare, most Medicare Advantage plans have a provider network and may charge more or not cover doctors or facilities outside of a plan’s network.
+Provider networks.
+Unlike original Medicare and Medigap, which cover all doctors and other providers who accept Medicare, most Medicare Advantage plans have a provider network and may charge more or may not cover doctors or facilities outside of a plan’s network.

-All Medicare Advantage plans have federal rules that limit annual out-of-pocket costs for services covered under Medicare Parts A and B. In 2022, this is $7,550 or less for in-network health services, and $11,300 or less for covered in-network and out-of-network services combined.
+Out-of-pocket maximums.
+All Medicare Advantage plans have federal rules that limit annual out-of-pocket costs for services covered under Medicare Part A and Part B. In 2023, this is $8,300 or less for in-network health services, and $12,450 or less for covered in-network and out-of-network services combined.

-You can compare the premiums, copayments and coverage for Medicare Advantage plans in your area, including copays for your drugs, by using the Medicare’s Plan Finder.
-You can sign up through the Plan Finder or directly with the plan.
+You can compare premiums, copayments and coverage for Medicare Advantage plans in your area, including copays for your drugs, by using the Medicare Plan Finder.
+You usually need to contact the plan to find out if your doctors and hospitals are covered.
+You can then sign up through the Plan Finder or directly with the plan.

-You can get a Medicare Advantage plan when you first enroll in Medicare or in some other situations, such as within two months of losing employer coverage.
-Otherwise, you have to wait until open enrollment Oct.
+You can get a Medicare Advantage plan when you first enroll in Medicare or in other situations, such as within two months of losing employer coverage.
+Otherwise, you’ll have to wait until open enrollment from Oct.
 15 to Dec.
 7 for coverage starting Jan.
-1. Preexisting conditions do not affect eligibility for Medicare Advantage.
+1. Preexisting conditions don’t affect eligibility for Medicare Advantage.

-When considering whether to buy a Medigap policy or enroll in a Medicare Advantage plan, the key decision is whether you want to get your coverage from the federal government through original Medicare or a private insurer that provides Medicare Advantage plans.
+When considering whether to buy a Medigap policy or enroll in a Medicare Advantage plan, decide whether you want to get your main coverage from the federal government through original Medicare, perhaps supplemented with a private Medigap policy, or from a private insurer through a Medicare Advantage plan.

 If you choose original Medicare, you can use any doctor and facility that accepts Medicare.
 But you’ll have to buy separate Medigap and Part D drug coverage to fill in the gaps.

 If you choose Medicare Advantage, you may have low or no premiums beyond your monthly Part B premiums.
-But the additional expenses that you pay out of pocket will likely be different, especially as you use more medical services.
-You usually need to use a provider network.
-If you go to an out-of-network doctor, the visit might not be covered or you might have a higher copayment.
+Out-of-pocket expenses will likely be different, especially as you use more medical services.

 Find the content you are looking for by entering in search terms below.